mayanksharma-1/ShopAPI/README.md

-## Project I made to learn CURD with node,express and mongoDB
+## Project I made to learn CURD api with node,express and mongoDB